ndavis26/ME-405-Term-Proj/README.md

 | Encoder A Output | PC6 |
 | Encoder B Output | PC7 |

+This motor has 64 ticks per revolution internally.
+Given that the output ratio is 50:1, the motor effectively has 3200 ticks per revolution, which is the autoreload value used in the coding.

 ### Servo Motor

 | **Servo Motor Pin** | **Nucleo Pin** |